The Master of Science in Human Nutrition

 8. Have the complete application and supporting documents reviewed and the applicant approved for admission by the Department of Family and Consumer Sciences.

-For all other applicants, the application deadline for Spring 2018 admissions is Sunday, April 1, 2018.
+For all other applicants, the application deadline for Fall 2020 admissions is Wednesday, April 1, 2020.

-Notification of Admission: Applicants should expect to hear of admission status AFTER May 1, 2018.
+Notification of Admission: Applicants with complete applications to the university and the program should expect to hear of admission status AFTER May 1, 2020.

 If you have questions, please contact the graduate coordinator, Dr. Yoko Mimura (818/677-3051)